Cloud MES Software

 Cloud solutions make it possible for users to authenticate and securely access MES software from anywhere with an internet connection.

-SaaS-Based MES solutions are delivered over the cloud by subscription, so deploying to new users or plants is relatively easy.
+Cloud-based MES solutions like Solumina are delivered over the cloud by subscription, so deploying to new users or plants is relatively easy.
 It removes most of the risk as well as initial costs of most deployments.
 By leveraging the cloud, you can pick and choose the applications and functions as needed.
+A manufacturer will generally choose on of the following deployment strategies depending on the size and needs of their enterprise:

 Deploy the Solution Quickly

-With this subscription, a deployment or upgrade may be as simple as “flipping a switch.”
+With this subscription, deployments are dramatically streamlined, and an upgrade may be as simple as “flipping a switch.”

 Deploy in Stages and Fund as You Go